michaelbrooks/twitter-monitor/README.md

 More info about how listeners are used may be gleaned from the [Tweepy source code](https://github.com/tweepy/tweepy/blob/master/tweepy/streaming.py#L22).

 Questions and Contributing
 --------------------------

 Feel free to post questions and problems on the issue tracker.
 Pull requests welcome!

 Use `python setup.py test` to run tests.

+### Creating a release

+1. Increment the version number in `setup.py`.
+Commit and push.
+2. Create a new Release in GitHub with the appropriate version tag.
+3. Run `setup.py sdist bdist` to build the distribution for PyPi.
+4. Run `twine upload -u USERNAME -p PASSWORD dist/*` to upload to PyPi.
+   You must have [twine](https://github.com/pypa/twine) installed.